On this page 6

 - Not published specifically for Linden; state inspection timing rules require inspections within three working days of request, and footer inspections within one working day

-Typical inspection sequence: Foundation prior to pour, rough-in/framing, final inspection, with plumbing and mechanical inspections also required for permits issued on or after October 1, 2011
+Typical sequence: Foundation prior to pour, rough-in/framing, final inspection, with plumbing and mechanical inspections also required for permits issued on or after October 1, 2011

 One reinspection per permit may be free under the state FAQ; additional reinspections cost $100 each